Essential Gear For Day Hiking

 Therm-a-Rest: $33

 When I don’t want to lug my camp chair, I bring along my Z-Seat.
-I also bring it along on day hikes so I have something squishy to sit and take in the views.
+I also bring it on day hikes so I have something squishy to sit on while drinking in the views.
 Sure, it’s a luxury item, but it’s 2 oz. and folds into a thin rectangle that fits in the side pocket of my backpack.

 Circle G’s polarized sunglasses